BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 We determined by trial and errors that the best threshold was 66%, as it best removed values in apparent second branches of $b_1$ while keeping the values in the primary branch.
-We note however that for some values of $b_1$, the true solutions of the system were unstable and that the system did not reach a cycling behavior within 10 000 steps.
+We note however that for some values of $b_1$, the true solutions of the system were unstable and that the system did not reach a cycling behaviour within 10 000 steps.
 For these values of $b_1$ (37 values, all between 5.01 and 6.2), we could not present any values of $z$ in our bifurcation diagram.

-Hastings & Powell mentioned in their original paper that they also examined the system's behavior when varying $b_2$ instead of $b_1$, although they did not present the results.
+Hastings & Powell mentioned in their original paper that they also examined the system's behaviour when varying $b_2$ instead of $b_1$, although they did not present the results.
-We examined the same behavior by constructing another bifurcation diagram of $z$ for values of $b_2$ varying from 1.5 to 3.2, using the same method as described above.
+We examined the same behaviour by constructing another bifurcation diagram of $z$ for values of $b_2$ varying from 1.5 to 3.2, using the same method as described above.
-We fixed $b_1 = 3.0$, as it is the example used to illustrate chaotic behavior throughout Hastings & Powell's paper.
+We fixed $b_1 = 3.0$, as it is the example used to illustrate chaotic behaviour throughout Hastings & Powell's paper.

-Figure 5 illustrated another diagnostic feature of chaos, slopes of high magnitude on a Poincaré map, for values of $b_1$ where the bifurcation diagram suggested chaotic behavior.
+Figure 5 illustrated another diagnostic feature of chaos, slopes of high magnitude on a Poincaré map, for values of $b_1$ where the bifurcation diagram suggested chaotic behaviour.
 In order to replicate this figure, we solved the system of differential equations using the abovementioned algorithm RK4, as well as a relative tolerance of
 $1e-14$.
 We used $b_1 = 3.0$ and $b_1 = 6.0$, as in the original paper, to replicate its
 subfigures a-b and c-d, respectively.